 Be sure to list the American University (AU) FAFSA code, 001434, in the college release section.

-Continuing students will receive their notification letters via the student portal in late June after spring grades have been received and reviewed.
+Continuing students will receive their notification letters via the student portal in late June after April term grades have been received and reviewed.
 Missing grades may delay the arrival of your award letter.

 You may be asked to download and complete a Verification Worksheet or other documentation as needed to complete your aid application.
 Do not complete these forms unless asked to do so by the Office of Financial Aid.

-Typically, graduate students are eligible for $10,250 per semester in Unsubsidized Stafford Loans as long as they are enrolled at least half time.
-Half time is defined as 5 credits for fall and 5 credits for spring.
-If your program has a summer semester, 2 credits is considered half time.
-Eligibility for the unsubsidized loan is determined based on information on the FAFSA as well as loan history found in the National Student Loan Database System (NSLDS).
+Typically, graduate students are eligible for $6,833 per term from the Federal Direct Unsubsidized Loan as long as they are enrolled at least half time.
+Half time is defined as 3 credits per term beginning with the July 2019 term.
+Eligibility for the Unsubsidized Loan is determined based on information on the FAFSA as well as loan history found once logged in on the federal student aid website.

-Please note that graduate students may not borrow more than $138,500 in Stafford Loans throughout the entirety of their academic careers.
-You may view your Stafford Loan history at the National Student Loan Data System.
+Please note that graduate students may not borrow more than $138,500 from the Federal Direct Unsubsidized Loan throughout the entirety of their academic careers.
+You may view your Direct Loan history on the student federal student aid website.

 In order for your Federal Direct Unsubsidized Loan to pay, you must accept the Federal Direct Unsubsidized Loan through the myAU portal.
 Complete the Master Promissory Note (MPN) and Entrance Counseling on the federal website after accepting the loan.
 Please use your FSA ID and password to access the site and complete the required paperwork.

 - Federal Direct Graduate PLUS Loan